Start Early: 3 to 4 Months Before the Baby Arrives

 Positive signs: Relaxed body posture, gentle sniffing, soft eyes, turning away calmly after investigating.

-Concerning signs: Stiff body, hard stare, raised hackles, growling, excessive licking of lips, or whale eye (showing the whites of the eyes).
-If you see any of these, calmly increase the distance between the dog and baby and consult a professional trainer or veterinary behaviorist.
+Concerning signs: Stiff body, hard stare, raised hackles, growling, excessive lip licking, or whale eye (showing the whites of their eyes).
+If you see any of these, calmly increase the distance between the dog and baby.
+Consult a professional trainer or veterinary behaviorist immediately.

 The First Weeks: Building Positive Associations